 To know the Lord of the word, we have to know the word of the Lord.
 Church is, the group of believers those who follow Jesus and proclaim Him as Lord.
 Some people things church is the building.
 While the place where believers meet is called church.
 The real church is made of people, God’s people.
 When we go to church, we meet God’s people to worship and learn about God.
 Church is God’s house on earth.
 The Holy Spirit comes and takes place in the souls of those faithful who make up the church, not the four walls.
-With the growth of churches, such as online giving for churches to help with their growth.
+Many churchgoers are always interested in finding ways of supporting their local churches, tithings are a way of giving to the community to help with its growth.
+There are now many ways to give to your church, and quick search for – online giving for churches – could help to provide ideas for contributions to your church.

 The idea of building churches starts from the beginning of creation.
 Adam and Eve were the first man and woman to live on earth.
 The ministry of Adam among his children on earth stretches from the distant past of pre mortality to the distant future of resurrection, judgment, and beyond.
+We have built our own churches as a way to spread the gospel of God to others and the way we have done so changes, as we develop and grow, now there are churches similar to Radiant Church – WeAreRadiant.com – that tries their best to follow this model.
 The book of Genesis tells us that Abel and Cane every year during the harvest season, offered burnt offerings to God.

 King David after building himself a palace, wanted to build God just as nice Temple as his own house.
 But God in 2nd.
 Samuel 7 reveals to David through Nathan the profit referring to him His servant, that not him but his son Salomon will be the one to build that temple.